Geometric G-functions and Atypicality: Applications

 We are now in the situation where we have a logarithmic Weil height $\theta : S(\overline{\mathbb{Q}}) \to \mathbb{R}_{> 0}$ for which there exists constants $\kappa, a \in \mathbb{R}_{> 0}$ such that

 for all $\xi \in \mathcal{S}$.
-By the resolution of the Andr\'e-Oort conjecture \cite{fullandreoort}, it suffices to replace $\mathcal{S}$ with just those points for which there is at least one CM summand and not every summand is CM.
+By the resolution of the Andr\'e-Oort conjecture \cite{fullandreoort}, it suffices to replace $\mathcal{S}$ with just those points admitting a CM summand $W$ but which are not CM themselves.
+Using \cite[Prop.
+1.3.2.1]{zbMATH06244724} we may replace $W$ with the smallest isotypic summand containing it, which again has CM and is not equal to $\mathbb{V}'_{\xi}$.
+The idempotent $e$ corresponding to the isotypic summand $W$ is then a non-trivial central idempotent that defines $\xi$ inside $S$.
 After replacing the problem in question for the equivalent problem for the associated Jacobian family, the result then follows from \autoref{idempotcor} as soon as $g \geq 3$.
-In particular Hodge-genericity implies the monodromy assumption of \autoref{idempotcor}, and the atypicality with respect to the idempotents of the points in $\mathcal{S}$ holds under the assumption $g \geq 3$ as a special locus of $\mathcal{A}_{g}$ with a global non-trivial isogeny factor has codimension at least two.
+In particular Hodge-genericity implies the monodromy assumption of \autoref{idempotcor}, and the atypicality with respect to the idempotents of the points in $\mathcal{S}$ holds under the assumption $g \geq 3$ as a special locus of $\mathcal{A}_{g}$ with a global isogeny factor has codimension at least two.
+Note that to verify the hypothesis in \autoref{idempotcor} that the points in question be ``defined by'' their idempotents in the sense of \autoref{defaspvar2} one may take the $h$ and $h'$ of \autoref{centdecomplem} to be the $h$ and $h'$ in \autoref{defaspvar} and \autoref{defaspvar2}.